yuval6957/SIIM-Transformer/SIIM final.md

 As was described above the metadata was processed by a small fully connected nn and its output was concatenated to the output of the EfficientNet network (after removing the original top layer).

-We also tried a network without metadata, and used the metadata as targets, i.e. this network predicted the diagnosis, nut also the sex, age and anatomic site.
+We also tried a network without metadata, and used the metadata as targets, i.e. this network predicted the diagnosis, but also the sex, age and anatomic site.
 The final predictions (including transformer) when using this approach weren't as good as the metadata as input approach.

 #### Model’s output